API requests fail with TARGET_CONNECT_HOST_NOT_REACHABLE error

 gcloud services peered-dns-domains list --network=NETWORK --project=PROJECT-ID

-The above command could either return a blank result if no peered DNS domains are available, or list peered DNS domains similar to following:
+The result could either be blank if no peered DNS domains are available, or list the peered DNS domains.
+For example:

 NAME DNS_SUFFIX